balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

             credentials = MyInsertCredentialsFeature()
             internal = MyViewInternalPageFeature()

-As you can see, the devices directly inherit from the basic balder device and not from the scenario device.
+As you can see, the devices directly inherit from the basic Balder device and not from the scenario device.
 Balder manage this automatically.
 Balder doesn't really care for the device class, because it only exchange the features of it, but does not change the device itself.